In this article

 How does automation handle payments with no remittance?

-It reads remittance from multiple sources and uses matching logic for partial and consolidated payments, flagging only what it cannot resolve confidently.
+It reads remittance from multiple sources, including bank files, emails, and AP portals, and uses matching logic for partial and consolidated payments.
+Anything it cannot resolve confidently is flagged for a quick human review.

 Will I still need to review any payments?

 Yes, the low-confidence exceptions.
-The system handles the routine majority and routes the rest to a review queue.
+The system handles the routine majority and routes only the genuinely ambiguous cases to a review queue, so your team focuses where judgment is needed.

 Does cash application automation work with my ERP?